bparanj/rom/sixth_chapter.md

 ## Summary

-In this chapter, we saw different ways to define class methods and singleton methods and where they live.
+In this chapter, we saw different ways to define class methods and singleton methods.
+We also learned where the singleton methods live.